List of Gunsmith Cats characters: Becky Farrah

 "Becky the Nose" is Rally's main source of information on all the goings on in the Chicago underworld.
-While her fees are high and she can come across as money-grubbing, most if not all of her information is legitimate; she is also known for working in finding missing persons.
+While her fees are high and she can come across as money-grubbing, most if not all of her information is legitimate; she is also known for working in finding missing people.
 When she is not chasing after Rally for her payment, the two share a friendship that crosses business lines.
 Becky eventually withdraws from the Chicago underworld in the end and uses her scouting skills in investment and business, although her friends remind her when it borders on insider trading.

 Becky wears glasses with a ponytail and is usually businesslike in appearance.
 She can be seen driving a BMW 2002 Turbo.
 Bought a BMW 3 Series Compact in Gunsmith Cats Burst after selling the 2002 to Misty.

 Ken Takizawa

-An explosives expert by trade, he learned his craft through a combination of his connections to the Chicago underworld and on the set of Hollywood movies.
-In addition to being Minnie May's on-again off-again boyfriend, he taught her everything he knows.
-Ken is Japanese-American and about 20 years older than May.
+A Japanese-American explosives expert by trade, he learned his craft through a combination of his connections to the Chicago underworld and on the set of Hollywood movies.
+He then taught Minnie May everything he knows.
+He and Minnie began a sexual relationship when she was 13 and he was about 30 years old.
 He also suffers from multiple sclerosis, which affects his ability to handle sensitive explosives.

 At the end of the series, he and May open up an anime and Japanese hobby store in Chicago after their honeymoon to Osaka, and have a son.

 As a personal joke, he uses the nickname "Ken Taki", which is similar to the Japanese pronunciation of the state Kentucky as well as the fast food franchise, "kentakkī".